willmarl/invare-api/README.md

 ### Inventory Routes

 - `GET /v1/inventories`: Get all inventory items.
-- `GET /v1/inventories/:id`: Get an inventory item by ID.
+- `GET /v1/inventories/:id`: Get an inventory item by user ID.
 - `POST /v1/inventories`: Create a new inventory item.
 - `PUT /v1/inventories/:id`: Update an inventory item by ID.
 - `DELETE /v1/inventories/:id`: Delete an inventory item by ID.

 ### Assistant Route

-- `POST /v1/assistant/chat`: Send a message to the AI assistant.
+- `POST /v1/assistant/`: Send a message to the AI assistant.